Hey, you. Do you want readers to love your story? (Who doesn’t, am I right?) Then you need to understand plot.

 What Is Plot?

-A couple of weeks ago, I mentioned the components of plot in an article about the 6 elements of fiction.
-But at its most basic, plot is what happens when in a specific cause-and-effect manner.
-In other words, it’s not just a recitation of facts; the facts you include in your plot each have a purpose, pulling the story toward its conclusion.
+In other words, it’s not just a recitation of facts; the facts you include in your plot each have a purpose, putting a character into a situation where they must make a decision and pulling the story toward its conclusion.

 On the other hand, the mouse ate a cookie and then asked for a glass of milk is a plot because it’s causal.
 I’ll let Forster explain it better: